‘The earth does not belong to us; we belong to the earth.’ Chief Seattle

 En suite shared-room accommodation

-Fee includes: 6 nights’ accommodation in a shared en suite room,
+Fee 2017 included: 6 nights’ accommodation in a shared en suite room,

 all (plentiful) breakfasts,